 Plant and equipment are measured on the cost basis less depreciation and impairment losses.
-At each reporting date, the Directors review a number of factors affecting property, plant and equipment, including their carrying values, to determine if these assets, grouped into cash-generating units, may be impaired.
+At each reporting date, the Directors review a number of factors affecting property, plant and equipment, including the impairment has been been as the left main of the second second including their carrying values, to determine if these assets, into cash-generating units, may be impaired.
 If an impairment indicator exists, the recoverable amount of the asset, being the higher of the asset's 'fair value less costs to sell' and 'value in use', is compared to the carrying value.
 Any excess of the asset's carrying value over its recoverable amount is expensed in the Statement of Profit or Loss and Other Comprehensive Income as an impairment expense.